nodebotsau/internetoftents/README.md

 their free memory and their uptime in msec.
 Topics are:

 * `ESP_XXXXXX/`
+    * `sys/version` - version and compile date and time of the firmware
     * `chip/`
         * `vcc` - power reading on the chip in approx mVolts
         * `free_heap` - bytes left on the heap